ar3/our_gruuv/docs/STYLES/buttons.md

 ## Authorization UX Patterns

+### Permission Display Principles
+- **Don't hide things**: Show all actions but disable unauthorized ones
+- **Clear feedback**: Use warning icons next to disabled buttons/links with tooltips
+- **Helpful tooltips**: Explain what permission is needed for each action on hover over warning icon
+- **Consistent patterns**: Use the same UI patterns across all permission checks
+- **Visual indicators**: Use consistent icons and colors for permission states

+### Disabled Button Styling
+- **Disabled button styling**: Use `btn-outline-secondary` class for disabled buttons to clearly indicate they're not actionable
+- **Secondary action styling**: Use `btn-outline-primary` for secondary actions and navigation links to distinguish from disabled buttons
+- **Button layout**: Use `.flex-grow-1` wrapper with `.w-100` on disabled buttons to maintain full-width appearance minus warning icon space
+- **Tooltip implementation**: Use Bootstrap tooltips with `data-bs-toggle="tooltip"` and `data-bs-title` for permission messages

 ### Index Page Header with Create Button
 For index pages, use this header structure with conditional create button: